Worried about someone's mental health?

-A GP will usually refer your relative to the CMHT for help.
+A GP, or the NHS urgent mental health helpline, will usually refer your relative to the CMHT for help.
 Your relative may be also be referred by social services.
-A referral means the healthcare professional passes your relative’s details to a team or service so they can make an appointment to see them.

 Some CMHT’s will accept self-referrals.
 You can check this on the local mental health trust website.
-Or we could try to check this for you.
+Or we could check this for you.
 You can contact us on 0300 5000 927.

 You can write to the CMHT to explain your concerns.
 Even if your relative is not supported by them.
 But the CMHT may say they can’t get involved.
 It should be easier for you to share your concerns with the CMHT if your relative is already supported by them.

 Early Intervention Team

 Early intervention teams (EIT) are like the CMHT, but they focus on treatment and support for people who are experiencing psychosis for the first time.